yacinebenkhrayef/snp/README.md

 # Leveraging Graph Databases in HR Systems using Neo4j

+## Objective:
+To model HR data as a graph and explore the use of graph databases (Neo4j) to uncover hidden patterns in hiring, team dynamics, and employee mobility.

+## Background:
+Traditional relational databases fail to capture the complexity of real-world RH interactions: referrals, role transitions, skill overlaps, team dependencies.
+Graph databases enable more powerful queries and visual analytics.

+#### Tasks:
+● Study existing HR data structure (candidates, employees, skills, roles, relationships).
+● Model it using graph structures (nodes: people, skills, jobs; edges: has_skill, worked_with, referred_by, etc.).
+● Implement graph database using Neo4j or similar.
+● Create meaningful queries:
+      ○ Find best internal candidates for a new position.
+      ○ Identify influencers or knowledge hubs in the company.
+      ○ Visualize hiring bottlenecks or skill gaps.
+● Optionally build a simple dashboard for query access.

+#### Expected Outcome:
+● A functional graph database implementation.
+● A set of high-value queries and insights.
+● Prototype dashboard or visualization.
+● A report demonstrating the benefits of graph modeling for HR.

+#### Skills Required:
+● Graph database experience (Neo4j, Cypher)
+● Data modeling
+● Some HR context knowledge
+● Data visualization (e.g., D3.js, Plotly, or Neo4j Bloom)

 ### data
 Here’s a summary of why this dataset is an excellent foundation for the project: